cabforum/servercert/docs/BR.md

 2. ETSI:
   * ETSI EN 319 411-1 v1.4.1 or newer, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or
 3. Other:
   * If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either
-   a. encompasses all requirements of one of the above schemes or
+    a. encompasses all requirements of one of the above schemes; or
     b. consists of comparable criteria that are available for public review.

 Whichever scheme is chosen, it MUST incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.